 - Zinc is an essential mineral that is found in the front part of your brain.
 More study is needed to determine mechanisms, but a lack of zinc has connections to numerous neurological issues.

 - Curcumin is a strong antioxidant that seems to protect the brain from lipid peroxidation and nitric-oxide-based radicals.

 - Several gut hormones or peptides—like leptin, ghrelin, glucagon-like peptide 1 (GLP1) and insulin—have been found to support healthy emotional response and cognitive processes.

 The brain runs your body.
-And it takes a lot of energy to literally be the brain of the operation.
+And it takes a lot of energy to maintain proper operation.
 Healthy macronutrients are necessary to fuel your brain and provide the energy it needs.

 The mechanisms involved in the transfer of energy from foods to neurons are likely to be fundamental to the control of brain function.
 Processes that are associated with the management of energy in neurons can affect brain plasticity.

 Lifestyle and diet have long-term effects on your health.
 That means they are likely underestimated for their importance to public health—especially when it comes to healthy aging.

 But those factors are important to your brain.